01 July 2024

 • The Illinois Black-tailed Gull from late May was found 250 miles to the north in Manistique, Michigan, by Christopher Vogel, on 08 June 2024.
 A long-awaited 1st State Record.

-• A significant passage of ~68 Ross's Gulls was reported at Gambell (St. Lawrenc Island) on 05 June 2024 by Kevin Zimmer.
+• A significant passage of ~68 Ross's Gulls was reported at Gambell (St. Lawrence Island) on 05 June 2024 by Kevin Zimmer.
 This extraordinary one-day count exceeds cumulative Spring season totals of this species for this site.
 No definitive adults were recorded.

 June 2024 Quiz